 This 2-hour long animated film was directed by Makoto Shinkai, whose other famous works include 5 Centimeters per Second, The Place Promised in our Early Days and The Garden of Words.
 Although this film has not racked up as much fame as 5 Centimeters per Second, it is certainly still one of his better-known works.
 The story centers around the experiences of a girl named Asuna.
 Her father passed away when she was young, and he had given her a radio receiver as a memento.
 When she turns it on, she hears a mysterious melody that calls out to her.

-Then, one day a strange boy named Shun appears and saves her from being attacked by a bear-like monster.
-They quickly become friends when Asuna treats Shun’s wound.
-He tells her that he is from a far away country called Agartha.
+Then, one day, a strange boy named Shun appears and saves her from being attacked by a bear-like monster.
+They quickly become friends when Asuna treats Shun’s wound and he tells her that he is from a far away country called Agartha.
 However, their brief friendship ends suddenly when Shun’s body is found in the river below the mountain.
 The next day, a substitute teacher for their class, Mr. Morisaki, mentions the mythical land known as Agartha, where the dead can be brought back from the living.

 On her way back home from school, Asuna runs into a boy whose appearance is similar to Shun.
 They are then attacked by three armed soldiers who appear to be after a crystal in the boy’s possession, which opens the portal to the underworld of Agartha.
 One of the soldiers reveals himself as Morisaki, and his goal is to gain access to this world in order to revive his lost wife.
 The boy also reveals himself as Shin, the brother of Shun.
 Shin disappears into the world of Agartha, after telling Asuna and Morisaki that they could do as they wish.
 The pair decides to venture into the mysterious world of Agartha, and so the adventure begins.